×

 Reflex Action

 To understand how and what controls the reflex actions, one must grasp the reflex arc and all of its constituent parts.
-It is the nervous system route that governs reflexes that allows sensory data to be transmitted impulsively from the brain to the spinal cord and then back to the muscles or glands responsible for the reaction.
+The reflex pathway of the nervous system allows sensory information to quickly travel from the brain to the spinal cord and return to the muscles or glands that trigger a response.

 There are two kinds of reflex arcs:

-Monosynaptic Reflex Arc – A sensory neuron and a motor neuron are the only two neurons that make up a monosynaptic system.
+Monosynaptic Reflex Arc – A sensory neuron and a motor neuron are the only two neurons that make up a monosynaptic reflex arc.
 Human examples of monosynaptic reflex arcs are the Achilles and patellar reflexes.

 Polysynaptic Reflex Arc – In this arc, numerous interneurons, which are also referred to as relay neurons, serve as an interface between the motor and sensory neurons in the reflex pathway.